Panasonic GX7 versus Olympus E-P5

 Both the GX7 and the E-P5 have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the .., while the GX7 was followed by the Panasonic GX85.

 So what conclusions can be drawn?
-Is the Panasonic GX7 better than the Olympus E-P5 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic GX7 or the Olympus E-P5 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).